goastian/astiango/frontend/src/routes/webmasters/README.md

 ### Robots.txt

-The crawler looks for the token StractBot in the [robots.txt](https://www.robotstxt.org/about.html) file to determine which pages (if any) it is allowed to crawl.
+The crawler looks for the token AstianGOBot in the [robots.txt](https://www.robotstxt.org/about.html) file to determine which pages (if any) it is allowed to crawl.

 If you want to restrict access to part of your site, add the following to your robots.txt file

 ```
-User-agent: StractBot
+User-agent: AstianGOBot
 Disallow: /private
 ```

-This will ensure that StractBot doesn't access any page with the '/private' prefix.
+This will ensure that AstianGOBot doesn't access any page with the '/private' prefix.
-You can also restrict StractBot from accessing any page on your site
+You can also restrict AstianGOBot from accessing any page on your site

 ```
-User-agent: StractBot
+User-agent: AstianGOBot
 Disallow: /
 ```